-The Transportation Engineering Associates Program gives recent graduates in civil, environmental, mechanical, electrical, chemical, aerospace or biological engineering the opportunity to learn about the major functions of the N.C.
+The Transportation Engineering Associates Program gives recent engineering graduates the opportunity to learn about the major functions of the N.C.
 Department of Transportation.

 The program provides NCDOT with a pool of professionally trained and experienced engineers who can assume management responsibilities with confidence, while giving associates the opportunity to develop a career through a training program that provides them with a broad background and practical application of highway engineering.

 Associates are expected to make significant contributions toward their unit’s work program while gaining a broad overview of NCDOT policies and initiatives.
 As part of their 18-month program, associates undertake business-driven “stretch assignments,” gaining valuable exposure and on-the-job experience.